vectorcmdr/senzai-startpage/README.md

 ## 🚀 Usage

-1. Fork and clone the repo
+1. Fork the repo and host via GitHub pages deployment, or clone and run locally.
-2. Update [`userconfig.js`](userconfig.js) to match your preferences, such as:
+2. Navigate to the page and press <kbd>c</kbd> to bring up the builtin editor to change it to your preferences, such as:
    - Disable components you don't want to use
    - Set the desired tab number font/language
    - Set your location for the weather widget